ekernf01/ekernf01.github.io/_posts/2022-01-30-context_speciific_GRN.md

 ---
 layout: post
-title: Are we using context-specific GRN's for their nominal purpose?
-No.
+title: Are we using really context-specific GRN's for their nominal purpose?
 math: true
 tags: GRN
 ---

+Warning: near-delirious rant initiating.
 Consider two of the major unmet needs for predicting gene function in stem cell biology:

 - (optimizing cell function) What (if any) genes could be overexpressed or knocked down to improve functional outcomes in stem cell products?
 - (reprogramming cell type) What genes could be overexpressed to induce a transition from cell type C to cell type D?